 Once the Defence has been served, the court will list a Case Management Conference to determine a timetable of steps to be completed by both parties to narrow the issues and/or value your claim.
 Such steps include disclosure of relevant documents, exchange of witness statements and exchange of experts’ reports.
 The Defendant may be granted permission to instruct its own medical experts in the same disciplines as your medical experts.
 The court will also list the case for trial.

-During the court timetable we will continue to consider whether a settlement can be reached, but if the parties are unable to negotiate a settlement, the claim will ultimately be decided by a judge at trial.
-Please be reassured that many spinal injury cases do settle without having to proceed to trial and the court will usually require the parties to consider alternative methods of settling a claim to trial, for example a round table settlement meeting where both parties and their representatives meet with a view of trying to negotiate a settlement face to face.
+As we prepare your case for trial in accordance with the court timetable we’ll continue to consider whether a settlement can be reached, but if the parties are unable to negotiate a settlement, the claim will ultimately be decided by a judge at trial.
+Please be assured that many spinal injury cases do settle without having to proceed to trial and the court will usually require the parties to consider alternative methods of settling a claim to trial, for example a round table settlement meeting where both parties and their representatives meet with a view of trying to negotiate a settlement face to face.